 export HEIGHT=982 # Your screen height

-You can find your resolution under Apple Menu > About This Mac > Displays.
+Check your resolution at Apple Menu > About This Mac > Displays.

 python -m streamlit run computer_use_demo/streamlit.py